Your environment is running you. It should be the other way around.

 Each phase used specific tempo, rhythm, and tonal qualities to discharge tension, build focused intensity, and restore confidence and mental ease.

-Result: Within a short window, breathing settled, thoughts organized, and momentum returned.
+Within a short window, breathing settled, thoughts organized, and momentum returned.
 Thinking got cleaner.
-Decisions became cleaner.
+Decision stamina returned.
 Execution sped up—not from hype, but from alignment.

 Want an effective, no-hassle reset you can use on demand—tailored to how you work?